kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 The toolchest needs to be able to contain the 7 pieces of equipment I have, plus the 27 other pieces of equipment I want, and the 44 kinds of consumable parts.
-In a very crude averaging sense this allocates about 190 g to each of these 79 "items", including the toolchest itself, and just over 500 mℓ per "item".
-Because any item larger than these averages must be compensated for by items additively smaller, the vast majority will need to be smaller than that; I think it makes sense to "budget" 40 g and 100 mℓ per "normal item" in order to have space left over for the few that can't squeeze in that way.
+In a very crude averaging sense this allocates about 190 g to each of these 79 “items”, including the toolchest itself, and just over 500 mℓ per “item”.
+Because any item larger than these averages must be compensated for by items additively smaller, the vast majority will need to be smaller than that; I think it makes sense to “budget” 40 g and 100 mℓ per “normal item” in order to have space left over for the few that can’t squeeze in that way.

 As some motivating examples, this multimeter — a lightweight handheld one — weighs 152 g without its leads, 202 g with its leads, and occupies 70 mm × 25 mm × 125 mm without its leads, 219 mℓ.
-The flush cutters weigh 64 g; the soldering iron weighs 174 g with its stand and "sponge".
+The flush cutters weigh 64 g; the soldering iron weighs 174 g with its stand and “sponge”.
 The iron is some 230 mm long and, with the cord, 60 mm in diameter, thus occupying some 650 mℓ.
-The flush cutters occupy 150 mm × 60 mm × 10 mm when closed, thus some 90 mℓ, the only item to come in under the 100 mℓ "normal item" threshold, though they exceed the weight threshold by more than half.
+The flush cutters occupy 150 mm × 60 mm × 10 mm when closed, thus some 90 mℓ, the only item to come in under the 100 mℓ “normal item” threshold, though they exceed the weight threshold by more than half.

-So the vast majority of "items" need to be much smaller than this, and probably these three in particular need to be replaced by smaller and lighter items.
+So the vast majority of “items” need to be much smaller than this, and probably these three in particular need to be replaced by smaller and lighter items.